zornpatch14/Portfolio-Dashboard-codex/REBUILD_PLAN.md

 - Async for heavy work (optimizers, correlations) with SSE progress.
 - Parity with current app outputs on a baseline selection matrix.
 - CI-enforced quality (lint/type/tests/contracts/perf smoke).
+- Legacy code note: keep existing Dash/`Portfolio_Dashboard7.py`/`src/` files as reference only.
+Do not delete or modify them unless explicitly needed for reference.
+All new implementation lives in `api/`, `web/`, `cli/`, `tests/`.
+Removal of legacy code happens later, after the new stack is validated.

 ## Stack (baseline)
 - Front end: Next.js + React + TypeScript; ECharts; AG Grid; React Query; Tailwind.